mlamberts78/weather-chart-card/README.md

 2. Add the resource reference as decribed below.

-3. Add the resource reference as decribed below.

 Add a reference to the copied file inside your `configuration.yaml` or in the Home Assistant UI:

 [![Open your Home Assistant instance and show your Lovelace resources.](https://my.home-assistant.io/badges/lovelace_resources.svg)](https://my.home-assistant.io/redirect/lovelace_resources/)